6. Project Models to Multiple Scenarios

 details, consult the vignette for Predict models to single scenario.

-the resultant rasters.
+the resulting raster layers.
 To import the results, we can use the

 consensus metrics (“median”, “range”, “mean”, and “stdev”) and all